 RELATED: 20 Best Work Boot Brands for Men

 Nothing says rebellion like a pair of Dr. Martens boots.
-Characterised by their yellow stitching, high tops and cushioning, they have become a piece of pop culture.
+Characterized by their yellow stitching, high tops, and cushioning, they have become a piece of pop culture.
 Also known as Docs, they were made famous by skinheads in the ‘60s and have worked their way into becoming a part of other subcultures such as the punk and grunge movements of the ‘80s and ‘90s.
-Although the originals come in dark colours such as black, brown and cherry red, you can now find Docs in a myriad of shades, patterns and designs.
-For those who wish to emulate the iconic grunge or punk aesthetic, nothing is more appropriate than the Doc Martens 1460, a high top, eight eyelet leather boot with a heavy tread and distinctive yellow stitch finish.
+Although the originals come in dark colors such as black, brown, and cherry red, you can now find Docs in many shades, patterns, and designs.
+For those who wish to emulate the iconic grunge or punk aesthetic, nothing is more appropriate than the Doc Martens 1460, a high top, eight eyelet leather boots with a heavy tread and distinctive yellow stitch finish.

-Iconic in name, and style, the Timberland boot is unlike no other.
+Iconic in name and style, the Timberland boot is unlike no other.
 Established for the rugged man in New England forests, Timberlands have a distinctive design and a reputation for their quality.
-Available in a range of colours, their most identifiable design is tan, with a high top, tough tread and a soft upper.
-The boots became a wardrobe staple for men in the 1990s during the hip hop movement and are worthy of the attention.
-Sturdy, stylish and timeless, they’re on anyone and everyone.
-Wear them down the street or up a mountain in the snow; the rugged style and superior quality are unmatched to this day.
+Available in a range of colors, their most identifiable design is tan, with a high top, tough tread, and a soft upper.
+The boots became a wardrobe staple for men in the 1990s during the hip hop movement and are worthy of attention.
+Sturdy, stylish, and timeless, they’re on anyone and everyone.
+Wear them down the street or up a mountain in the snow; the rugged style and superior quality are unmatched today.

 RELATED: How to Wear Timberlands